matthewhirschey/proteins/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is how to take a `glimpse` into the proteins dataset:

 ``` r
 library(proteins)